saiutkarsh33/ai_chatbot/README.md

 python chatbot.py
 ```

 Do have to wait up to a minute for initalisation.
-Please ignore the warnings for now.
+Please ignore the warnings for now, my apologies.

 Type in prompt in terminal when you see the input "Ask me:".